APB97/VSProjectZip/README.md

 # Visual Studio Project Zip Application

-Use this application to create a zip archive of a Visual Studio project without directories like `bin/` and `obj/` or `.vs/` or `.git/`.
+Use this application to create a zip archive of a Visual Studio project without directories like `bin/` and `obj/` or `.vs/` or `.git/` and without .gitignore or .gitattributes.

 ## Features